meigwilym/aelodaeth/README.md

 ### ToDo

 * Password & security
+* Proper documentation
-* Reduce the HTML to a minimum.
+* Reduce the HTML to a minimum
 * Move more variables to config
 * Test!
-It's had plenty of testing within the original project, but this hasn't
+It's had plenty of testing within the original project, but this hasn't had any (yet)

 ### Club specific functions